 Building legacy is essential to ensuring the lasting values are translated to the next generation.
 To honor its founders, Kemmons and Dorothy Wilson, the Foundation runs programs that were created to share the founders’ shared love of community service, their Christian faith, and their commitment to higher education.
 The programs are designed to inform those who participate in them about the family history and values and ultimately inspire those to incorporate those values in meaningful ways in their lives.

-The Kemmons Wilson Scholarship Program awards partial scholarship to students attending Christian Brothers University (CBU), Memphis Theological Seminary (MTS), Rhodes College, and University of Memphis Kemmons Wilson School of Hospitality and Resort Management.
+In 2018, The Kemmons Wilson Scholarship Program awarded 19 scholarship to students attending Christian Brothers University (CBU), Memphis Theological Seminary (MTS), Rhodes College, and University of Memphis Kemmons Wilson School of Hospitality and Resort Management.
 At CBU, KWFF supports students in the science department in honor of Marguerite Cooper’s long tenure at CBU as a biology professor.
 At MTS, we support their pursuit of faith.
 At Rhodes College, we support students committed to community service and servant leadership.
 At the University of Memphis, we support students in the KW School of Hospitality.
 At our annual scholarship reception, the Board of Directors learns more about each of the Wilson scholar's individual academic achievements, goals, and passions.

 The Wilson Society

-In 2017, the Wilson Society:
+In 2018, the Wilson Society:

-- Marked its 18th year in local area schools
+- Marked its 19th year in local area schools

-- Reached over 250 students
+- Reached over 500 students

-- Gifted an additional $1,500 to student projects that are providing systemic change in Memphis
+- Gifted an additional $6,000 to student projects that are providing systemic change in Memphis